HeyHeyChicken/DateDayTimeYear/README.md

 ## Features

-- It will allow your assistant to roll a die (give you a number between 1 and 6).
+- It will allow your assistant to give you today's date.
-- It will allow your assistant give you a number between x and y.
+- It will allow your assistant give you the current time.

 ## Support and contribution